Buying Genuine Infrared Heating

 One of the biggest differences between a quality panel and a cheap imitation is the material used.

-Quality construction also improves efficiency — meaning more of the electricity you pay for turns into usable warmth in the room rather than being lost into the wall.
+Quality construction also improves efficiency — meaning more of the electricity you pay for turns into usable warmth in the room rather than being lost into the wall or mounting surface.

 Front vs Rear Temperatures — A Quick Quality Check